Amid high fossil fuel prices, renewable power saves around $55 bln, says IRENA

 In light of the war in Ukraine, the EU is determined to end its reliance on Russian fossil fuels, intending to ban almost 90 per cent of Russian oil imports by the end of the year.
 To this end, the EU presented its REPowerEU Plan, which is expected to assist in accelerating the energy transition while reducing dependence on Russian gas.

-Earlier this month, IRENA also disclosed that the green hydrogen trade is significantly contributing to a more diversified and resilient energy system, as it can provide a low-cost alternative that diversifies energy imports and improves energy security.
+Earlier this month, IRENA also disclosed that the green hydrogen trade was significantly contributing to a more diversified and resilient energy system, as it could provide a low-cost alternative that diversifies energy imports and improves energy security.

 When it comes to supply chains, the data collected by the International Renewable Energy Agency suggests that not all materials cost increases have been passed through into equipment prices and project costs yet.

 In lieu of this, IRENA informs that the price pressures in 2022 will be more pronounced if material costs remain elevated.
 However, the organisation concluded that these increases might be dwarfed by the overall gains of cost-competitive renewables in comparison to higher fossil fuel prices.